onqlavelabs/onqlave-python/README.md

 You can also check the [package detail on PyPI](https://pypi.org/project/onqlave-python-sdk-pilot)/

 ## Usage
-TO use this SDK, you firstly need to obtain credentials to access an Onqlave Arx by signing up to [Onqlave](https://onqlave.com) and following instruction to create your first Onqlave Arx.
+To use this SDK, you firstly need to obtain credentials to access an Onqlave Arx by signing up to [Onqlave](https://onqlave.com) and following instruction to create your first Onqlave Arx.
 Documentation can be found at [Onqlave Technical Documentation](https://docs.onqlave.com).

 The [Onqlave Python](https://github.com/onqlavelabs/onqlave-python) module is used to perform operations on the configured Arx such as encrypting and decryptin for an Onqlave Arx.